arlac77/repository-provider/README.md

 ## generateBranchName

-Find a new branch name for a given pattern
+Find a new branch name for a given pattern.
-'*' will be replaced by a number
+'*' will be replaced by a number.
 'something/*' will get to something/1 something/2 ...

 ### Parameters